-If there is no DOC clause in place, you will need to contact your insurance company and add them to your policy temporarily.
+According to the AA site, if there is no DOC clause in place, you will need to contact your insurance company and add them to your policy temporarily.
 You may be expected to pay a small admin fee (normally between £15 and £40).
 If you would like your vehicle to be covered too, the additional person will need to be included as a named driver.
 Check with your insurer to see how your total premium will be affected.

 I’m no longer using my vehicle; should I cancel my policy?

 Before doing this, you’ll need to register your vehicle off road by applying for a SORN.
 If you don’t, by law you will need valid cover.
 You can’t just suspend your policy during lockdown because the vehicle is not in use.

 Once you have declared your vehicle as SORN due to coronavirus, you can contact your current insurer to cancel the policy.
 Some companies are even waiving any administration and cancellation fees for this.

 If claim numbers are down, why are premiums still high?

 Insurance premiums are normally based on a company’s previous financial performance.
 However, a number of firms are making goodwill gestures to benefit their customers.
 For example, Admiral Group which covers Admiral, Bell, Diamond and Elephant are awarding their car and van insurance policy holders with an automatic £25 refund.